Conquest of New France: First Quebec campaign

 The third attack was assigned to General Wolfe.
 He had the task of capturing the fortress city of Quebec.
 Admiral Saunders was assigned the task of getting the British forces to Quebec and supporting Wolfe.
 Upon arrival, the army set up base five kilometres from Quebec City at the Île d'Orléans (whose French inhabitants had partially evacuated after the news of Louisbourg surfaced).
 After the British base was firmly established, Wolfe ordered his artillerymen to begin bombarding Quebec City.
 Though the constant bombardment took its toll on civilian morale, it did not represent a real military threat for the French.

 From the beginning, Wolfe understood that British success hinged on being able draw the French army out of their fortifications and into in a decisive battle.
 The French army's principal commander, Louis-Joseph de Montcalm, was, however, always hesitant to commit his troops to a single attack or position.
 Believing that the British campaign would eventually run out of supplies (or would be crushed by Canada's harsh winter), Montcalm's strategy focused primarily on defence.
 As a result, French retaliations were often sporadic, and were sometimes carried out solely by untrained civilian volunteers.

 Initially and throughout the summer, all attention was to the east of Quebec City.
 Louis-Joseph de Montcalm-Grozon, marquis de Montcalm de Saint-Veran was a master of Defence and secured the eastern flank of the city.
 By August 1759, both sides (especially the British) were weakened from a year of intermittent battles, and Wolfe had still not made significant headway.
 Aware that the British campaign was on its last legs, he mustered his remaining troops and resources for one last campaign.
 Wolfe was convinced that his success would be to the east, but his subordinate Generals suggested attacking from the west.
 Surprise was essential.
 Wolfe landed his troops on the north-shore west of Quebec City and scaled the steep escarpment during the predawn hours of September 13.
 The most difficult aspect of this plan was to land 5,000 troops and supplies at night, from boats in a powerful river.
-Through rigorous training and with skilled naval support, this was effected between 4 AM and 7AM.
+Through rigorous training and with skilled naval support, this was effected between 4 am and 7 am.
 The first troops to emerge atop the cliffs secured a foothold by deceiving and then overpowering the light guard.
-By the time the French realized the British were approaching the gates of the city, they were forced to charge the English in the European style, in Columns and Ranks deployed across the open ground known as the Plains of Abraham.
+By the time the French realized the British were approaching the gates of the city, they were forced to charge the British in the European style, in columns and ranks deployed across the open ground known as the Plains of Abraham.